warricksothr/RustBuild/README.md

 - [ ] consider a raspbian root in addition to the jessie one for raspberry pi support
 - [ ] rebuild dropbox directory structure to support multiple difference architectures
 - [ ] build a caching script around the dropbox upload script to reduce network usage for recently built snapshots (and maybe nightlies)
+- [x] build cargo with the latest stable/beta rust versions in addition to the nightly
+- [ ] find a way to store version info on the latest stable/beta cargo and rust installed to /opt/rust_{beta,stable} so we can avoid having to re-download and deploy those versions that don't change regularly.
+- [ ] work on integrating multirust with the /opt/rust_{stable,beta,nightly} instead of managing our paths directly in the build scripts.
+Additionally this will allow the build machine to work on more than the latest versions of rust and cargo and act as a build machine for other rust code without needing a complex bootstrapping process.

 # License
 All scripts/patches in this repository are licensed under the MIT license.